renswilderom/renswilderom.github.io/publications.md

 - The moral affordances of online sex talk: Sexual meaning-making and the creation of moral spaces on a Dutch discussion forum.
 With Myra Bosman and Giselinde Kuipers.
 Status: Revise and resubmit at _The Sociological Review_.

-- Multi-Actors Governance in Megaprojects: narratives as governance instruments.
-With Giovanni Esposito and others.
-Status: in preperation.
+- Sense and Sensibility: narrative strategies shaping megaproject development.
+With Lama Alarda and Giovanni Esposito and others.
+Status: submitted to _Project Leadership & Society_.

 ## See also